 Vertigo is defined as a hallucination of movement.
 Most often this is a spinning sensation, but it can also be to and fro.
 Vertigo almost always originates somewhere in the vestibular (balance) system; sometimes it comes from the balance canals of the inner ear, other times in the nerves or the brain.
 Common clinical causes of vertigo are labyrinthitis, BPPV, Meniere’s disease, and vestibular migraine.

 Imbalance refers to a gait disorder.
 This can have many causes.
 Often it is a phase in the recovery of an acute labyrinthitis.
 It can also be a neurological impairment, in the nerves that control movement.
 Balance therapy is often effective for the treatment of imbalance.

-At Mount Sinai, our Center for Hearing and Balance is a premier referral center for vertigo and labyrinthitis.
+At Eastern Virginia Ear, Nose & Throat Specialists, our Center for Hearing and Balance is a premier referral center for vertigo and labyrinthitis.
 Our experts help detect the underlying cause of the condition and personalize a treatment solution for each patient.

 Benign Paroxysmal Positional Vertigo (BPPV)